-How a DFM Analysis Can Save You Money on Your Next PCB
+How a DFM Analysis Can Save You Money on Your Next PCB With an Electronic Manufacturer

 Posted On July 22 2022

-DFM analysis may be something that your product team thinks about cutting when presenting the PCB to your ECM.
+DFM analysis may be something that your product team thinks about cutting when presenting the PCB to your electronic manufacturer.
 Technically, when it comes to initial costs, PCB designs submitted without a DFM analysis are less expensive.
 But it is more cost-effective in the long run to ensure whether or not your design is optimized for manufacturing, and in most cases a DFM analysis will end up saving you money in the long run.

 What is a DFM?